Patellar tendinopathy - specialists and information

 • thickening of the tendons and

-X-rays do not help with jumper's knee and only serve the purpose of ruling out other diseases of the knee.
+X-rays do not help with jumper's knee and are only used to rule out other diseases of the knee.

-With the help of magnetic resonance imaging (MRI), the doctor can localise the degenerated region very precisely.
-In addition, MRI is helpful for differential diagnosis.
-With the help of an MRI, for example, it is often possible to rule out whether the complaints are caused by knee arthrosis triggered by knee arthritis.
+With the help of magnetic resonance imaging (MRI), however, the doctor can localize the degenerated region very precisely.
+MRI is also helpful for differential diagnosis.
+For example, an MRI can often be used to rule out whether the symptoms are caused by knee osteoarthritis.

 Please accept additional external content to watch this video.